jagould2012/sclp/BUILD.md

 sclp - build
 ====

-***
-**WARNING - these instructions are incomplete at this time.
-Feel free to follow along as we update them, but when you get to the end, you wont have a working system.
-This warning will be removed when the instructions are complete.**
-***

 **Introduction**

 This step-by-step guide walks you through building the SCLP server and Chromebook boot image from scratch.